CopernicaMarketingSoftware/Documentation/Publisher/en/linking-to-your-website-from-an-emailing.md

 also to extend the hyperlink with login code.
 Adding this code has several advantages.

--   web forms can be prefilled with profile data
+- Web forms can be prefilled with profile data
--   survey results are automatically stored in the profile or subprofile
+- Survey results are automatically stored in the profile or subprofile
--   the web page can be personalized with (sub)profile data
+- The web page can be personalized with (sub)profile data
--   the subscriber does not have to login first to see your webpages that require to login.
+- The subscriber does not have to login first to see your webpages that require to login.

 To let the user login automatically, add the following code to the link in the email document: